Schalltech/honeycomb-marketplace/README.md

    ```jsx
    import MicroApp from '@schalltech/honeycomb-react-microapp';
    ```
 3. Incorporate the a micro-app into your application.
-In this example we are using a simple image for illustration purposes.
+In this example we are using a simple image micro app for illustration purposes.

    ```js
    <MicroApp